pythonarcade/arcade/doc/programming_guide/gui/concept.rst

 UIWidget
 ========

-A :py:class:`~arcade.class.UIWidget` is the core of arcade's GUI.
-A widget represents the behaviour and graphical representation of any element (like buttons or text).
+The :py:class:`~arcade.gui.UIWidget` class is the core of arcade's GUI system.
+Widgets specify the behavior and graphical representation of any UI element, such as buttons or labels.

 A :class:`UIWidget` has following properties.